realslude/code-funny/README.md

 # code-funny
-if use please credit me
+if use please credit me and use wiki